Business Intelligence in the Microsoft stack

 Power BI Reporting

-We end this training by taking a look at how to create interactive reports in Power BI, how to use them in the cloud solution, and how to deal with geographical data.
+We end this training by taking a look at how to create interactive reports and dashboards in Power BI.

 Business Intelligence (BI) is a hot topic today: In an information driven society, analyzing and reporting upon the data that